 Less than a year after the CCPA came into effect, California passed another consumer privacy law: the CPRA.
 The California Privacy Act (CPRA) is a statewide data privacy act that became law in November 3, 2020, setting off a new wave on the Pacific border of US data protection.
 The California Privacy Rights Act (CPRA) will came into effect on January 1, 2023, and will be fully applicable on July 1, 2023.
 The retrospective period starts on January 1, 2022.

 In short, the California Privacy Rights Act (CPRA) functions as an appendix to the CCPA: it strengthens the rights of California residents, tightens business regulations on the use of personal information (PI), and establishes a new statewide government mechanism.
 The data privacy enforcement agency of the California Privacy Protection Agency (CPPA) is one of the key changes in the Golden State data privacy system.

 Belo is the California Privacy Rights Act (CPRA) breakdown.

 - CPRA establishes the California Privacy Protection Agency (CPPA) as the lead enforcer and supervisor of the CPRA/CCPA data privacy regime.

-- CPRA changes the definition of business to exclude smaller businesses and include bigger businesses that generate a large income from collection, sharing and/or selling of Californians’ personal information (PI).
+- CPRA changes the definition of a business to exclude smaller businesses and includes bigger businesses that generate a large income from the collection, sharing, and/or selling of Californians’ personal information (PI).

 - CPRA empowers California residents with four brand-new rights and five modified rights.

-- CPRA creates the new category sensitive personal information (SPI) that is regulated separately and stronger than personal information (PI).
+- CPRA creates a new category of sensitive personal information (SPI) that is regulated separately and stronger than personal information (PI).